 On December 15, 1953, the Borough of Hatboro Council and Upper Moreland Township Commissioners created the Upper Moreland-Hatboro Joint Sewer Authority (UMHJSA) to own, construct, and maintain the sanitary sewerage system.
 The UMHJSA acts under the provisions of the Municipalities Authorities Act of 1945, approved May 2, 1945, P.L.
 382, as amended and supplemented, of the Commonwealth of Pennsylvania, pursuant to the ordinances of the Borough of Hatboro Council and the Commissioners of Upper Moreland Township.
 Prior to 1953 the Borough of Hatboro and the Upper Moreland Township shared the operations of the Terwood Road wastewater treatment plant.

 The UMHJSA not only services the Borough of Hatboro and Upper Moreland Township, but other Municipalities including the eastern tip of Horsham Township, the northern tip of Upper Dublin Township, the southern tip of Warminster Township and the Masons Mill Business Park in Bryn Athyn Borough.
 The UMHJSA owns and operates the sewage collection systems associated with the Borough of Hatboro and Upper Moreland Township, and its service areas in Upper Dublin and Warminster Townships.
-Collection systems in Bryn Athyn Borough and Horsham Township are owned and operated by the Masons Mill Business Park and the Horsham Sewer Authority respectively.
+Collection systems in Bryn Athyn Borough and Horsham Township are owned and operated by the Masons Mill Business Park and the Horsham Water and Sewer Authority respectively.
 Sewage is conveyed from Bryn Athyn Borough and Horsham Township to UMHJSA for treatment under terms of inter-authority agreements.
 The Abington Township wastewater treatment plant receives a portion of sewage flows from Upper Moreland Township.

 The UMHJSA wastewater treatment plant is composed of two parts.
 The main plant is rated at 6.416 million gallons per day (MGD), and the auxiliary plant (originally 0.6 MGD) is rated at 0.773 MGD.
 The main plant was constructed in 1954, expanded in 1974, and upgraded in 1989 to single stage nitrification and 6.416 MGD, respectively.
 The auxiliary plant was originally built in 1931 and had a capacity of 0.6 MGD.
 This plant was taken out of service in 1974 due to its age.
 In 1985 the original plant was refurbished as a 0.6 MGD auxiliary plant.
 The auxiliary plant was rerated to 0.773 MGD in 2000.
 The two plants together provide the current permitted capacity of 7.189 MGD.
 We presently serve an equivalent population of 64,830 persons.